Student Life

 Email: creativewriting@com.edu

-The purpose of the Gamer’s Union is to promote the essence of competitive gaming, the fundamental belief of good sportsmanship, and to enhance our daily lives by incorporating teamwork and leadership through the enjoyment of gaming.
+The purpose of the Gamer’s Guild is to promote the essence of competitive gaming, the fundamental belief of good sportsmanship, and to enhance our daily lives by incorporating teamwork and leadership through the enjoyment of gaming.
 Students in this club participate in bi-weekly gaming sessions, hold workshops and organize tournaments.

 Hispanic Student Alliance